stripe-samples/checkout-one-time-payments/README.md

 git clone https://git.corp.stripe.com/adreyfus/stripe-recipe-template
 ```

-Some things to note:
+2. Language specific instructions:
-* Update the Java artifactId to use a recipe specific name.
+    - Update the Java artifactId to use a specific recipe related name.
 Update the README with the right package name.

-2. Update the sample recipe README below and delete this boilerplate text.
+3. Update the sample recipe README below and delete this boilerplate text.

-3. Instructions on hosting TBD.
+4. Instructions on hosting TBD.

 Below is everything you should include in your original recipe README.
 Everything above should be deleted.